-Elections - During the fall and spring quarters, Student Government elections are held.
-Special elections are held for Homecoming court and Mr. & Miss HBU.
+Elections - During the fall and spring semesters, Student Government elections are held.
+Special elections are held for Homecoming Court, and Mr. and Miss HBU.

-Founders' Day - A special convocation is held at the beginning of the winter quarter to honor the University founders.
+Founders' Day - A special convocation is held in December to honor the University founders.
 This service marks the month the state of Texas granted Houston Baptist College its charter, designating it as an educational institution.

-Homecoming - Homecoming activities are typically held the first week of February.
-The week's activities typically include a pep rally, campus wrap, tailgate party, basketball games, Walk of Honor, and parties and receptions for alumni and students.
+Homecoming - Homecoming activities are held the first week in November.
+The week's activities typically include a pep rally, chili cook-off, tailgate party, basketball games, Walk of Honor, and parties and receptions for alumni and students.

 Honors Convocation - This special Convocation, held in May, honors the University's outstanding students.
-In addition to awards presented by each of the five colleges, other awards are presented for Outstanding Student Organizations, Class Academic Awards, Outstanding Faculty and Staff awards, the Christian

-Action Award, Athletic and Intramural awards, Mr. and Miss HBU, and President's Awards.
+In addition to awards presented by each of the five colleges, other awards are presented for Outstanding Student Organizations, Class Academic Awards, Greek Life, Outstanding Faculty and Staff Awards, the Christian Action award, Athletic and Intramural awards, Mr. and Miss HBU, and the President's Awards.